Ev-Bro/glossary/ai-glossary.md

 **Many Shot:** A learning strategy where a model is trained with a large number of examples to improve its accuracy and generalization capabilities.

 **Momentum:** A technique that helps accelerate the gradient descent algorithm by navigating along the relevant direction and dampening oscillations, improving convergence speed.

+**One Shot:** A learning approach where a model is trained on a single example or instance to make predictions or decisions.

 **Overfitting:** A modeling error in machine learning where a model learns the detail and noise in the training data to the extent that it negatively impacts the performance of the model on new data.